JaneliaSciComp/msg/README.md

 # This branch is deprecated!

+**Switch to the dev branch instead.**

 The master branch contains older, deprectated code.
 Use the dev branch of this repository for the latest improvements.

-Most of the improvements come from the fork at https://github.com/YourePrettyGood/msg, on their dev branch, so we are matching them rather than merging back to master.
+Most of the improvements come from the fork at https://github.com/YourePrettyGood/msg, on their dev branch.
+We are matching their convention rather than merging the changes back to master.

 ### Dependencies ###
 Run test_dependencies.sh to check for the existence of dependencies